 Research on Puppetry

-Call for Papers, conference "At Odds.
-Models of Identity in Contemporary Puppet Theatre", 2020
+Conference "At Odds.
+Models of Identity in Contemporary Puppet Theatre", 23-24 January 2020

 Research on contemporary puppetry is being undertaken at the Department of Theatre Studies at the University of Bern within a joint research project as well as in an individual project.